-DEQ is in the process of developing a new program to reduce greenhouse gas emissions and address the worsening effects of climate change.
-This program will establish limits on emissions from some of the most significant sources in Oregon, including large stationary sources, transportation fuels and other fossil fuels, such as natural gas.
+DEQ is in the process of developing the Climate Protection Program to reduce greenhouse gas emissions and address the worsening effects of climate change.
+This program will establish limits on emissions from some of the most significant sources in Oregon.

 Contracted modeling study